-Fatimah holds a Bachelor’s degree in Business of Science and Business Administration with a concentration in Marketing from Hawaii Pacific University in Honolulu, HI.
-She began her career in marketing and advertising 15 years ago with executing community events for Hawaii Pacific University and soon began her work with developing and implementing marketing and PR campaigns for the Army National Guard as well as the Department of Public Safety.
+Fatimah Gifford is the Executive Director of Provide, an organization that works in partnership with health and social service providers to build a health system that is equipped to respond to women’s health care needs around unintended pregnancy and abortion.
+Fatimah holds a Bachelor’s degree in Business of Science and Business Administration with a concentration in Marketing from Hawaii Pacific University in Honolulu, HI, as well as a certificate in Managing Organizational Change from the University of Texas at Austin.
+She began her career in marketing, public relations, and communications nearly 19 years ago with executing community events for Hawaii Pacific University and soon began her work with developing, implementing, and managing marketing and public relations campaigns for the Army National Guard as well as the Department of Public Safety.

 She began working in reproductive health and rights work with Whole Woman’s Health as the VP of Marketing and Communications in March 2013, and quickly committed herself to advocating for as well as educating people on their reproductive decisions.
 Fatimah has always believed that when you give people a voice they become empowered and it will help them make decisions that are the best for them and their families.
 During the beginning of the onslaught of political targets from the Texas legislature, she realized that there was a clear disconnect and missing voices that were incessantly overlooked and quite often discounted: the voices of the community—specifically Black women.
 And with that began her crusade to ensure that those from marginalized communities who were greatly impacted by those restrictions had a stage to speak up and out about how restrictions impact their everyday lives.